Tooth Knocked Out? Seek Prompt Care

 Even though the baby tooth cannot be placed back, the area should still be examined by a dentist.
 The dentist will check for any soft tissue injury and assess nearby teeth.
 They may also take an X-ray to look for any tooth fragments or further damage.

 The type of follow-up care depends on your child’s age and which tooth was lost.
-In some cases, the dentist may recommend regular monitoring or space maintenance to support the normal development of the adult teeth.
+In some cases, the dentist may recommend regular monitoring or space maintenance options to support the normal development of adult teeth.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today